aldaris/opensso/extensions/authnicrp/README.txt

 --------------------------------------------------------------------------------
-In order to run the build.xml to compile the jar file, create a directory named lib under the authnicrp root containing the following JAR files
+In order to run the build.xml to compile the jar file, create a directory named extlib under the authnicrp root containing the following JAR files
 --------------------------------------------------------------------------------

 xmldap-1.0.jar: